idaman-id/goseidon/README.md

 No issues right now

 ## 💪 Todo
-1. Database implementation `mongodb`
-2. Depedency injection
-3. Unit Test
+1. Unit Test
-4. End to end Test
+2. End to end Test
+3. Database implementation `mongodb`

 ## 🤩 Nice to Have
 1. `AWS S3` Support